cmcghee92/HandsOn-Microsoft-EndPoint-Configuration-Manager/LABS/LAB 3/EX 1 - Configuring boundaries, boundary groups, and fallback relationships.md

+# Exercise 1: Configuring boundaries, boundary groups, and fallback relationships
+Scenario

+Your manager has asked you to incorporate new locations into the Configuration Manager environment.
+Your current Configuration Manager configuration already contains a boundary group named London.
+This boundary group provides automatic site assignment requests for client workstations that are members of associated boundaries.
+This boundary group also has LON-CFG.Adatum.com configured as a site system server providing distribution point services.
+You must configure additional boundaries to represent the Toronto and Sydney locations.
+You need to associate these boundaries with an appropriate boundary group.
+The Toronto and Sydney locations will be used for automatic site assignment.
+The Sydney location will not contain any site system servers initially, but will be configured to use the London boundary group as a fallback for the distribution point site system.

+The main tasks for this exercise are as follows:

+Configure boundaries.
+Configure boundary groups and relationships.

 ## Task 1: Configure boundaries

 1. Switch to LON-CFG and send the CTRL+ALT+DEL command and log in as ADATUM\AdatumAdmin with the password Pa55w.rd.